Quote:

 But more importantly, as is with bowling, I'm not inviting you because I associate you with that activity, because I think you're the type to enjoy bowling or because I think you fit a certain stereotype.
 That has nothing to do with it.

-I like it, and you either have never tried it and may be curious, have tried it and enjoy or have tried it and don't enjoy.
+I'm inviting you because I like it, and you either have never tried it and may be curious, have tried it and enjoy or have tried it and don't enjoy.

 And if you don't, you can just say so.
 That's normal.